 What are Repetitive Strain Injuries?

-RSIs are a common injury caused by repetitive motions.
+RSIs are common injuries caused by repetitive motions.
 Over time, damage may build up in muscles, tendons, or nerves as your body goes through seemingly harmless motions.
 Common activities that may result in RSIs include:

 - Using a mouse